 Howell is a somewhat small city located in the state of Michigan.
 With a population of 9,604 people and 17 constituent neighborhoods, Howell is the 122nd largest community in Michigan.

 Howell real estate is some of the most expensive in Michigan, although Howell house values don't compare to the most expensive real estate in the U.S.

 Howell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Howell is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Howell who work in office and administrative support (16.50%), sales jobs (13.31%), and food service (8.76%).
+Overall, Howell is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Howell who work in sales jobs (12.53%), management occupations (11.48%), and office and administrative support (10.86%).

-The per capita income in Howell in 2010 was $23,903, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $95,612 for a family of four.
+The per capita income in Howell in 2018 was $34,281, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $137,124 for a family of four.
 However, Howell contains both very wealthy and poor people as well.

 The most common language spoken in Howell is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Italian.